 Professor of the Practice of Arabic on the Gordon Gray Endowment

-William Granara is professor of Arabic language and literature at Harvard University in the departments of Near Eastern Languages and Civilizations and Comparative Literature, and is currently the director of its Center for Middle Eastern Studies.
-He is also the founding director of Harvard Summer School’s Program, Postcolonial Studies: France and the Arab World, in Aix-en-Provence, France.
-He studied Arabic and French at Georgetown University, and received his PhD in Arabic and Islamic Studies at the University of Pennsylvania.
-He is the former executive director of the Center for Arabic Study Abroad at the American University in Cairo and the former director of the Arabic Field School of the U.S. Department of State in Tunis, Tunisia.
+William Granara is professor of the practice of Arabic language and literature at Harvard University in the departments of Near Eastern Languages and Civilizations and Comparative Literature, and is currently the director of its Center for Middle Eastern Studies.
+He is also the founding director of Harvard Summer School’s program Postcolonial Studies: France and the Arab World, in Aix-en-Provence, France.
 Professor Granara specializes in the literature and history of the Arab Mediterranean in both the medieval and modern periods.
-He writes extensively on Muslim Sicily, and has published numerous articles on Ibn Hamdis, Sicily's most celebrated Arab poet.
-His monograph: Narrating Muslim Sicily: War and Peace in the Medieval Mediterranean World (2019) and Ibn Hamdis the Sicilian: Eulogist for a Falling Homeland (2021).
+He writes extensively on Muslim Sicily, and has authored two monographs, Narrating Muslim Sicily: War and Peace in the Medieval Mediterranean World (2019) and Ibn Hamdis the Sicilian: Eulogist for a Falling Homeland (2021).
 He is also co-editor of the recently published The Thousand and One Nights: Sources and Transformations in Literature, Art, and Science (2020)